 [College town] had a lot of community houses 12 years ago.
 It was easy to get invites to their house parties on weekends.
 If a person wanted to rent a room, there were lots of houses to choose from.
 If you had a group of people, it wasn’t hard to find a house to rent.
 A lot of that has changed.
 It is still possible to start your own community house; it just takes a little more work.
 Community houses help support artsy people, activists, and musicians.
 This creates a better vibe in the neighborhoods than family houses, and single people sharing 2-bedroom apartments.

-I’m providing here a background on community houses, and a strategy for how someone can create their own community house, specifically in [PNW college town] in 2021.
+I’m providing here a background on community houses, and a strategy for how someone can create their own shared rental house, specifically in [PNW college town] in 2021.

 I’ve been living in community houses since 1987, almost constantly.
 I’ve lived in houses and apartments of all sorts, with many other people.
 I’ve also visited lots of community houses to spend the night or a few days.
 I’m always interested in how different houses work.
 With different types and qualities of houses, different governance structures, and different ownership types.